 By the 1930s and 1940s, however, more and more ikebana schools were opening which made classes and the art form more accessible to people from all classes, countries, and cultures.
 This ikebana expansion led to the development of countless new schools and styles.

-Today, in Japan alone, there are thousands of ikebana schools teaching modern and traditional Japanese flower arrangement styles.
+Today, in Japan alone, thousands of ikebana schools teach modern and traditional Japanese flower arrangement styles.

 Vessels and Receptacles in Ikebana

 In ikebana, the vessel in which you display your flowers is an integral part of the overall design and should not simply be an afterthought.
 The vessel provides the foundation or ground from which the rest of your design can grow.